 on

-Use fused floating-point only when the language allows it.
-For example, for $C/C^{++}$ code, floating-point contractions are allowed in a single $C/C^{++}$ statement, however, for Fortran code, floating-point contractions are always enabled.
+Generate fused floating-point operations only when the language permits it.
+For example, for C/C++ code, floating-point contractions are permitted in a single C/C++ statement, however, for Fortran code, floating-point contractions are always permitted.

 off